prahul/spring-petclinic/readme.md

     * **Branched to build/Branch Specifier** : */main
     * **Script path**: Jenkinsfile
   * Save the configurations
   * Click on **Build Now** and your pipeline stages will build.
-The srages will look like below.
+The stages will look like below.
   ![img_1.png](img_1.png)
 ### Pushing image to artifactory
 * Create an artifactory cloud account
 * $ docker login <server-name>.jfrog.io
 * $ docker tag spring-petclinic <server-name>/spring-petclinic
 * $ docker push <server-name>.jfrog.io/spring-petclinic
+### Pushing image to DockerHub
+* $ docker login
+* $ docker tag spring-petclinic rahulpriyadarshi/spring-petclinic:0.1
+* $ docker push rahulpriyadarshi/spring-petclinic:0.1
 ### Improvements
 * Create a start.sh script which will do all the setup without any manual work
 * Add gradle plugin to create the docker image from Jenkins pipeline
 * Add gradle plugin to push the image to artifactory
+* Additional automation/compliance checks in the pipeline